 Display noncontiguous geographic locations within a single app layout so users can view and interact with data from a layer in multiple locations at once.
 Choose from a list of predefined layouts or customize the inset locations with the option to use bookmarks from the map.

 Create a focused view of a feature layer in the map by clicking the desired categories or ranges defined in the legend.
-This gives users the ability to explore the map holistically or to focus on the categories that are most relevant to them.
+This allows users to explore the map holistically or to focus on the categories that are most relevant to them.

 Display an interactive map with basic tools and a set of options for limiting map navigation.
-Optionally, include an interactive slider to animate time-enabled data.
+Optionally, include a swipe tool to compare layers or an interactive slider to animate time-enabled data.
 This app is designed to fit into small spaces embedded in a web page or as a stand-alone app.

 Help people find sites of interest close to an address.
 This app is useful to help people find focused types of locations (such as schools) within a search distance of an address or place they specify.
 Optionally, they can edit distance values to adjust the search radius and get directions to locations they select.